LADY ANNE'S WAY

 STAGE SIX - NATEBY TO CHURCH BROUGH

-Church Brough and Market Brough now lie either side of the A65 Brough bypass.
+Church Brough and Market Brough now lie either side of the A66 Brough bypass.
 Church Brough itself is a medieval village nestling between the church and the castle.
 Brough itself is the old assize and market town.
-Brough Hill, on the outskirts of the village, is the venue for the annual fair.
-This event was once the biggest horse fair in the North of England and has been held since the 13th. century.
 Brough grew up around an important Roman Camp and subsequently a Norman Castle.

 Facilities: An ice-cream parlour/cafe in Ch.
 Brough at the Castle.
-There are shops, two B&B's one pub and a luxury AA5 star Inn with a rosette winning restaurant in Market Brough
+There are shops, two B&B's one pub and a luxury Hotel in Market Brough.
+From Church Brough take the underpass beneath the A66 to reach Market Brough 1/4 mile away.

 STAGE SEVEN - CHURCH BROUGH TO APPLEBY

 Appleby is a beautiful town guarded by its Castle Keep.
 Unfortunately the Great Picture of the Clifford family is no longer here.
 A trip to Abbott Hall in Kendal is now necessary to view it.
-However the lovely red sandstone almshouses are there, part way down the main street and well worth a visit.
+In Appleby are the lovely red sandstone almshouses, part way down the main street and well worth a visit.
 As is the Parish Church of St. Lawrence where Lady Anne is buried.

 Facilities: Appleby has all the amenities including a luxury hotel & garden spa.